alecsandergr/estrutura-ws-101/docs/steps.md

 ## Step 2: Virtual environment

 A good practice is to set a new environment for your project.
 You can use `venv`, `poetry`, among others.
-For this project, I will use `poetry` beacuse it offers not only the a separate environment, but also the ability to document all the packages from the environment and if anyone wants to reproduce your repository it could be done using a single command, `poetry install`.
+For this project, I will use `poetry` because it offers not only the a separate environment, but also the ability to document all the packages from the environment and if anyone wants to reproduce your repository it could be done using a single command, `poetry install`.

 ```sh
 # Setting the environment